sanderblue/gitGraph/README.md

 Usage
 =====
 First choose the user for which you would like to see repo activity.
 Then choose a repo of that user to display their recent activity.
-You will pass in the username and repo as options of th plugin.
+You will pass in the username and repo as options of the plugin.
+You must also specify a height for your html element.
 The below example has inline style for demonstration purposes.

 Update: You can now give your div any id you wish as long as you pass it in as an option, ``` { html: "someID" } ```